 Pruning or Removing of Trees Contained Within a Neighbouring Property

-If a person wishes to prune or remove a tree contained entirely within a property which they do not own, they will be required to have that property owner to either sign the application or provide the applicant with approval for works to be carried out before it will be assessed by Council.
+If a person wishes to prune a tree contained entirely within a property which they do not own, they will be required to have that property owners written consent for works to be carried out before it can be assessed by Council.

 Disputes between neighbours regarding trees are civil matters.
 Council has no role to play in solving such disputes.
-If a dispute cannot be resolved amicably residents may wish to contact the Community Justice Centre on 1800 888 529.
+If a tree dispute cannot be resolved amicably residents may wish to contact the Community Justice Centre on 1800 990 777 or visit their website at www.cjc.justice.nsw.gov.au.

 Trees Located on Council Land

-All vegetation on Public Land is protected under the Local Government Act and Council permission is required to undertake any work on Public Land.
+All vegetation on Public Land is protected under the Local Government Act and part 3 of SEPP (Vegetation in Non-Rural Areas) 2017.
+Council permission is required to undertake any work on Public Land.
 Any person or organisation can apply to undertake work on Council trees and the application will be assessed as outlined below.

 Assessment of a Tree Permit Application

-Council’s Tree Management Officer will assess the application and mail the determination to the applicant.
-This process may take up to 10 working days.
+Council’s Tree Management Officer will assess the application and provide the determination to the applicant.
+This process usually takes up to 10 working days.
 The assessment and determination is based on a visual inspection of the subject tree and consideration of the documentation provided with the application.
 Council does not provide a tree consultation service and the assessment is not a tree hazard assessment.

 What will Council consider when assessing a tree permit application?